avoimet-oppimateriaalit-ry-arkisto/vapaa-matikka/README.md

 > Mathematics HL (IB).

-Kirjasarja on kesken -- tähtäimessä on 14 osaa.
-A work in progress -- the full series will contain 14 books.

 Tämä repo sisältää kirjojen lähdekoodin.
 This repo contains the source code of the books.

 Kirjojen kehityshistoria: / Development history of the books: